BACK TO MAIN INDEX

 Hardware set up for RS232 communications

 Most laptops now do not come with a serial port.
-In this case you must purchase a pcmcia card to a serial adapter or USB to a serial port adapter.
-There is a lot of mixed reviews on the USB to serial adapters. pcmcia card to serial adapter is your best bet for success.
-I currently use a USB to serial and have not had any problems for both CNC communication and PLC communication.
-The only thing using a USB to serial converter is to make sure you plug in the same USB port every time, so that it keeps the same COM Port number that you have set up in your software programs.
+In this case you must purchase a PMCIA to serial or a USB to a serial port adapter.
+There are a lot of mixed reviews on the USB to serial converters, though I have found one that seems to work for every application I have thrown at it.
+Its been tested on many CNC machines as well as automation devices such as PLC's, light curtains, Servo drives and more.
+The only thing about using a USB to serial adapter is to make sure you plug it in the same USB port every time.
+This will enable you to keep the same COM Port number that you have set up in your RS232 software programs.

 See how to find out what COM PORT number or communication port your device is registered as in windows.